Classification of symmetric pairs with discretely decomposable restrictions of (g,K)-modules: Introduction

 In order to explain our motivation, we begin by confining ourselves to unitary representations.
 Let $\pi$ be an irreducible unitary representation of a Lie group $G$, and $H$ a subgroup in $G$.
 We may think of $\pi$ as a representation of the subgroup $H$, denoted simply by $\pi|_{H}$.
 Then the restriction $\pi|_{H}$ is no longer irreducible in general, but is unitarily equivalent to a direct integral of irreducible unitary representations of $H$, possibly with continuous spectrum.
 Branching problems ask how the restriction $\pi|_{H}$ decomposes.

-In the case where $(G,H)$ is a pair of real reductive Lie groups, we take $K$ and $H\cap K$ to be maximal compact subgroups of $G$ and $H$, respectively.
+In the case where $(G,H)$ is a pair of real reductive Lie groups, we can take $K$ and $H\cap K$ to be maximal compact subgroups of $G$ and $H$, respectively.
 Then, as an algebraic analogue of branching problems of unitary representations, we may consider how the underlying $(\frak{g},K)$-module $X$ of $\pi$ behaves as an $(\frak{h}, H\cap K)$-module in the category of Harish-Chandra modules.
-We found in \cite{kob98ii} that either (1) occurs or (2) occurs: \begin{itemize} \item[(1)] $X$ is discretely decomposable as an $(\frak{h}, H\cap K)$-module. \item[(2)] $\operatorname{Hom}_{\frak{h}, H\cap K}(Y,X)=0$ for any irreducible $(\frak{h}, H\cap K)$-module $Y$. \end{itemize} The case (1) fits well into algebraic approach to branching problems.
+We proved in \cite{kob98ii} that either (1) occurs or (2) occurs: \begin{itemize} \item[(1)] $X$ is discretely decomposable as an $(\frak{h}, H\cap K)$-module. \item[(2)] $\operatorname{Hom}_{\frak{h}, H\cap K}(Y,X)=0$ for any irreducible $(\frak{h}, H\cap K)$-module $Y$. \end{itemize} The case (1) fits well into algebraic approach to branching problems.
 In this case, the branching laws of the restrictions of $\pi$ and $X$ coincide in the following sense:

-where $\widehat{H}$ denotes the set of equivalence classes of irreducible unitary representations of $H$, $\tau_{H\cap K}$ is the underlying $(\frak{h}, H\cap K)$-module of $\tau$, and the multiplicity $m_{\pi}(\tau)$ is the same in both the analytic and algebraic branching laws.
-See \cite{DV,GW,kob93,kob94,KOP,S11} for explicit branching laws in various settings in the discretely decomposable case.
+where $\widehat{H}$ denotes the set of equivalence classes of irreducible unitary representations of $H$, $\tau_{H\cap K}$ is the underlying $(\frak{h}, H\cap K)$-module of $\tau$, and the multiplicity $m_{\pi}(\tau)$ is the same in both the analytic and algebraic branching laws \cite{ASPM}.
 On the other hand, the case (2) occurs if the irreducible decomposition of the restriction $\pi|_{H}$ involves continuous spectrum.

-More generally, the nature of any irreducible $(\frak{g},K)$-module $X$ remains essentially the same as an $(\frak{h}, H\cap K)$-module even if $X$ does not come from a unitary representation of the group $G$.
-Namely, either (1) or (2) occurs for any irreducible $(\frak{g},K)$-module (we note that \lq{discrete decomposability}\rq\ in Definition~\ref{beta} is slightly weaker than \lq{complete reducibility}\rq).
+More generally, the feature of the restriction of irreducible $(\frak{g},K)$-modules $X$ remains essentially the same as $(\frak{h}, H\cap K)$-modules without assuming unitarizability.
+Namely, either (1) or (2) occurs for any irreducible $(\frak{g},K)$-module $X$ even if $X$ does not come from a unitary representation of the group $G$ (we note that \lq{discrete decomposability}\rq\ in Definition~\ref{beta} is slightly weaker than \lq{complete reducibility}\rq).